-A fire, flood or other natural disaster, political crisis, terrorist attack or other catastrophic event could affect TFG's stores, distribution centres, manufacturing facilities or head office plans were successfully invoked across the Group to deal with the July civil unrest and recent floods in
+A fire, flood or other natural disaster, political crisis, terrorist attack or other catastrophic event could affect TFG's stores, distribution centres, manufacturing facilities or head office

-- · Business continuity across the Group continues to be reviewed and enhanced. - A Group-wide insurance programme is in place to mitigate losses. - Group Forensics continue to enhance their capabilities to both prevent criminal activities as well as bring the perpetrators to justices.
+- Business continuity across the Group continues to be reviewed and enhanced. - A Group-wide insurance programme is in place to mitigate losses. - Group Forensics continue to enhance their capabilities to both prevent criminal activities as well as bring the perpetrators to justices.